 - Distracted driving.
 Using a cellphone, talking to passengers, looking at the GPS—these actions might only take a second, but that’s enough time for a rider to appear without the driver seeing them.

 - Impaired driving.
 A drunk or drugged driver is less attentive and has slower reaction times.
-If a biker is in their blind spot, for example, they might not have the
+If a biker is in their blind spot, for example, they might not have the situational awareness to avoid hitting the biker.

 - Failure to yield.
 Motorcycles have the same rights on the road as cars, but drivers often fail to acknowledge that fact.
 When a driver violates traffic law and causes a crash with a biker, the driver should be held accountable.